ColonnaLab/EMBO_popgen/popgen2025/README.md

 ## Connections

-For this course we will work on the High Performance Cluster of the [Istituto Nazionale di Fisica Nucleare](https://home.infn.it/it/)
+For this course we will work on the High Performance Cluster.
 To connect to the machine using SSH, send us your public key.
-[Instructions on how to create your public key](https://github.com/ColonnaLab/EMBO_popgen/blob/main/popgen2024/connections/keypair.pdf)
+[Instructions on how to create your public key](https://github.com/ColonnaLab/EMBO_popgen/blob/main/popgen2025/EMBO POPGEN 2025_keypair)

 [Instructions on how to connect to the machine](https://github.com/ColonnaLab/EMBO_popgen/blob/main/popgen2024/connections/README.md)